buttonwoodcx/bcx-validation/doc/tutorial.md

 > This is designed to provide flexibility in `foreach` when `switch` and `if` is not enough for conditional validation.

+> There is trade-off for this flexibility.
+Because rule factory requires runtime information to build the rule, it cannot be precompiled.
+This means you would not see much performance benefit with `generateValidator`.

 The above `foreach` + `switch` example can be rewritten as:
 ```javascript
 var rule = {